lucmsilva651/lucmsilva651/README.md

   # Hello!
 Welcome!

   ## Who I am?
-  I'm Brazilian, I'm 14 years old and I'm always curious about new things to explore in the world of programming.
+  I'm brazilian, I'm 14 years old and I'm always curious about new things to explore in the world of programming.

   ## What do I do?
   I create websites, scripts, digital art and a few other things.